-With access to the industry-standard Bloomberg trading system our MSc in Finance gives you a head start in establishing a successful career in finance.
+With access to the industry-standard Bloomberg trading system our MSc in Finance and Investment gives you a head start in establishing a successful career in finance.

 Industry links and facilities

 As part of Bristol Business School, you will get to hear from inspiring speakers from the financial world, and have access to our state-of-the-art trading room, built around the Bloomberg Professional system, the main financial data platform used in many investment firms and banks.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 The Postgraduate Certificate is made up of three or four of the seven compulsory modules detailed below.

 - Corporate Finance and Ethics